615: Kitten with a Whip

 A line from the theme song to the sitcom Happy Days, which aired from 1974-1984.
 For the first two seasons it was only used in the closing credits; the opening credits used “Rock Around the Clock” by Bill Haley and His Comets.
 Sample lyrics: “Sunday, Monday, happy days/Tuesday, Wednesday, happy days/Thursday, Friday, happy days/Saturday, what a day/Rockin’ all week with you …

 Oh, no, Edith Prickley’s nude!

 Edith Prickley was the leopard-print-loving station manager on SCTV, a Canadian comedy show.
 The part was played by Andrea Martin.

-And so it came to Joe Pass, in the ruby days of Caesar Augustus …
+And so it came to Joe Pass, in the groovy days of Caesar Augustus …

 Joe Pass (1929-1994) was a well-known and respected jazz guitarist who worked with Ella Fitzgerald and Oscar Peterson.
 Also a reference to Luke 2:1 in the Bible: "And it came to pass in those days, that there went out a decree from Caesar Augustus that all the world should be taxed."

 I still think Charades would have been fun.